 Slim Sandy and the Hillbilly Boppers play a combination of original compositions and interpretations of classic rockabilly, Western swing, and country blues songs from the 30’s to the 50’s.
-In the Hillbilly Boppers Slim is joined by Willa Mae on vocals and washtub bass, German Ebert on drums, and guest steel guitar player Mike Sadava.
+In the Hillbilly Boppers Slim is joined by Willa Mae on vocals and washtub bass, and German Ebert on drums, and occasionally guest steel guitar player Mike Sadava.
 Steel guitarist, Bruno Longo, has also played with Slim and Willa on tour in Europe in 2017.

 List of weekenders and festivals where Slim Sandy has performed:

 Rockabilly Rumble, Vancouver Island, 2014